 Chester recorded a third victory in the space of seven days as they defeated Atherton Collieries at the Deva.

-Once again it was new striker Kurt Willoughby who proved to be the difference, his well taken first half goal gave Calum McIntyre’s side the win.
+Once again it was new striker Kurt Willoughby who proved to be the difference too, his first half goal gave Calum McIntyre’s side the win.

 But Willoughby made no mistake on 21 minutes.
 He latched on to a delightful pass from Joe Lynch, before his first touch and then finish oozed quality in equal measure.